-Keep reading for the Mushroom Pasta Recipe + a discount code for your order at Off Your Rocker Pottery!
+Keep reading for the Vegan Creamy Mushroom Pasta Recipe + a discount code for your order at Off Your Rocker Pottery!

 When the weather gets chilly, I start to crave comfort foods.

 Usually that means all the soup, all the time.
-But, I don’t think I have to tell you that pasta qualifies as total comfort food.
+But, I don’t think I have to tell you that pasta qualifies as total comfort food, too.

-This Mushroom Pasta recipe is creamy, hearty and crazy delicious, and will give you all the comforting feelings you desire.
+This Vegan Mushroom Pasta is creamy, hearty and crazy delicious, and will give you all the comforting feelings you desire.

-Bonus: it can be ready in less than 30 minutes, which means you can indulge in cozy comfort any time you want.
+No cream or cashew cream needed.
+No flour to make a roux either.
+It’s so easy and can be ready in about 30 minutes, which means you can indulge in cozy comfort any time you want.

 They have a very “meaty” texture and loads more flavor that your typical button mushrooms.
 They’re also easily found in most grocery stores.
 Even though mushrooms are technically a fungi, you’ll find them by the vegetables in the produce section.